1993–94 Football League Cup

 The 1993–94 Football League Cup (known as the Coca-Cola Cup for sponsorship reasons) was the 34th Football League Cup, a knockout competition for England's top 92 football clubs.

 Aston Villa won the competition, beating Manchester United 3–1 in the final.
+As they would later win the Premier League and the FA Cup, this loss prevented them to be the first English side to win a domestic treble, something ultimately achieved by their cross-city rivals Manchester City in the 2018–19 season.

 First round

 A total of 56 of the First, Second and Third Division clubs compete from the First Round.
 22 teams from the Third Division, 24 teams from the Second Division, and 10 teams from the First Division (the 7 teams that placed 15th-21st in Division One from the previous season plus the 3 promoted sides from Division Two from the previous season).
 Each section is divided equally into a pot of seeded clubs and a pot of unseeded clubs.
 Clubs' rankings depend upon their finishing position in the 1992–93 season.